Ferixy/VMFirst/README.md

 | `Disable Location service` | Disables Windows location service                                                        |
 | `Disable Hibernation` | Disables Hibernation to free up disk space                                                      |
 | `Enable DarkMode` | Enables DarkMode to prevent your eyes from exploding                                                     |
+| `And much much more!` | You can look up the source code for more details and info

 ## Things to consider

 - this script is intended to be used on windows 10 VMs but you can try it on Windows 11 if you are feeling brave.
-- you can run and use VMFirst as soon as you install windows, but it is recommended to run VMFirst after you install VMware/VirtualBox drivers on your OS.
+- you can run and use VMFirst as soon as you install windows, but it is recommended to run VMFirst after you installed VMware/VirtualBox drivers on your OS.